Das Mannheimer Barockschloss und der Ehrenhof unter blauem Himmel.

 Which courses are suitable for me?

 If you are a Bachelor's student: You can choose your business courses from the bachelor's level courses only.
 Master's level courses are usually not open to Bachelor/undergraduate students.
 Exceptions can only be made if you are in your 4th year of an undergraduate program at the time you come to Mannheim.
-Your contact person is Ms. Christina Paul (christina.paul[at]uni-mannheim.de), departmental exchange coordinator at our Business School.
+For questions, please reach out to the Business School Exchange Team via incoming.businessmail-uni-mannheim.de.

 If you are a Master's/MBA student: You can choose Business courses from all master's level courses.
 Should your home university allow you to take selected bachelor's level courses, those are of course also open to you.